 It was seven stages for the Rally Nuts sponsored Severn Valley rally this year, incorporating the Welsh National and MSA British Historic Championships which provided a great mix of modern and historic machinery.
 A morning and afternoon loop of 3 gravel stages around the Llandovery area of Wales was separated by two visits to service and a single trip a little further north to Radnor.

-The main Crychan Forest tends to be a little enclosed so in our opinion this would not have been a particular cleaver choice on a day like this when the potential for hanging dust was so high.
-On the edge of the Sennybridge MOD Training areas lies a smaller detached part of the Crychan Forest complex where some nice views across the valley towards LLanwrtyd Wells can be had.
-This was our chosen spot for the mornings action and today we were in luck because the wind direction was in our favor.
+The main Crychan Forest tends to be a little enclosed so in our opinion, this would not have been a particular cleaver choice on a day like this when the potential for hanging dust was so high.
+On the edge of the Sennybridge MOD Training areas lies a smaller detached part of the Crychan Forest complex where some nice views across the valley towards Llanwrtyd Wells can be had.
+This was our chosen spot for the morning’s action and today we were in luck because the wind direction was in our favour.

-We just about got away with the dust at our second spot for the afternoon run, with only a small amount of pruning to be done in order to archieve a satisfactory set of shots.
+We just about got away with the dust at our second spot for the afternoon run, with only a small amount of pruning to be done in order to achieve a satisfactory set of shots.
 The National B winner was Connor McCloskey in the WRC Fiesta followed by Charles Payne and Martyn England in third both also in Fiesta’s.
-Winner of the National A Historic even was Nick Elliott, with the likes of Jason Pritchard in second and Steve Bennett is third in what was an all Ford Escort podium lock out, so there you have it, in order to be in with a shot of wining this event you should ideally have a blue oval.
+Winner of the National A Historic even was Nick Elliott, with the likes of Jason Pritchard in second and Steve Bennett is third in what was an all Ford Escort podium lockout, so there you have it, in order to be in with a shot of winning this event you should ideally have a blue oval.